Moesif/moesif-browser-js/README.md

 window.moesif = moesif;
 ```

-Your Moesif Application Id will be displayed during the onboarding steps when signing up for [Moesif](https://www.moesif.com/) You can always find your Moesif Application Id at any time by logging
+Your Publishable Moesif Application Id will be displayed during the onboarding steps when signing up for [Moesif](https://www.moesif.com/) when you select Browser JS.
+You can always find your Publishable Moesif Application Id at any time by logging
 into the [_Moesif Portal_](https://www.moesif.com/), go to the main menu,
 and then clicking _Installation_.

+> You should only use your __publishable__ application id in untrusted apps like client-side javascript.
+This can be found by logging into Moesif and clicking API Keys from the bottom left menu.

 ## How to use